Hard hats 101: everything you need to know

 "Hard hats make you hotter"

-Fact: Modern vented hard hats are designed to reduce heat buildup while still providing impact protection.
+Fact: modern vented hard hats are designed to reduce heat buildup while still providing impact protection.
 These hats allow for better airflow, making them more comfortable in hot environments.

 "You don't need a hard hat indoors"

-Fact: Many accidents occur indoors due to low-hanging structures or falling tools.
-It’s essential to wear a hard hat in any environment where there’s a risk of falling objects or other hazards.
+Fact: many accidents occur indoors due to low-hanging structures or falling tools.
+It's essential to wear a hard hat in any environment where there's a risk of falling objects or other hazards.

 "A cracked hard hat is fine if it still fits"

-Fact: Cracks or any damage to the hard hat compromise its structural integrity and ability to absorb impact.
+Fact: cracks or any damage to the hard hat compromise its structural integrity and ability to absorb impact.
 Even if it still fits properly, a cracked hard hat must be replaced immediately.

 Conclusion

 A hard hat is a critical component of workplace safety, protecting workers from serious head injuries in construction, mining, and industrial environments.
-Selecting the right type, material, and fit ensures maximum protection while complying with global safety standards.
+Selecting the right type, class, material, and fit ensures maximum protection while complying with global safety standards.